kyma-project/control-plane/docs/kyma-environment-broker/03-10-orchestration.md

----
-title: Orchestration
+# Orchestration
-type: Details
----

 Orchestration is a mechanism that allows you to upgrade Kyma Runtimes.
-To create an orchestration, [follow this tutorial](#tutorials-orchestrate-kyma-upgrade).
+To create an orchestration, [follow this tutorial](08-05-orchestrate-kyma-upgrade.md).
 After sending the request, the orchestration is processed by `KymaUpgradeManager`.
 It lists Shoots (Kyma Runtimes) in the Gardener cluster and narrows them to the IDs that you have specified in the request body.
-Then, `KymaUpgradeManager` performs the [upgrade steps](#details-runtime-operations) logic on the selected Runtimes.
+Then, `KymaUpgradeManager` performs the [upgrade steps](03-03-runtime-operations.md#upgrade) logic on the selected Runtimes.

 If Kyma Environment Broker is restarted, it reprocesses the orchestrations that are in the `CANCELING`, `IN PROGRESS`, and `PENDING` state.